davidtgonzales/PGC-Game/README.md

 Direct Squeak the Mouse to get the complement of the DNA base that Dr. Dee Enay instructs.
 You get +1 point for every right match and -1 for every wrong match.
 Time limit is 30 seconds.

 This game requires:
-1. Windows OS (imports winsound for sound effects)
+1. Windows OS (imports winsound for sound effects).
 2. Python 2.7 or higher (http://www.python.org/).
 3. Pygame package for python (http://www.pygame.org/).